Explaining the differences in massive star models from various simulations: Comparing the models

 Figure~\ref{fig:maxrad} shows the maximum radial expansion achieved by massive stars from each simulation.
 For stars with initial mass up to 30\Msun{}, all simulations predict the formation of a red supergiant.
 The maximum difference in the radius predictions here is $\lesssim$1000\Rsun{}.
 For higher initial masses, the predictions for maximum stellar radii become more divergent as proximity to the Eddington-limit increases and numerical treatments adopted by each code modify the mass-loss rates.

 The greatest difference in the maximum radius predictions ($\gtrsim$1000\Rsun{}) occurs for stars with initial masses between 40 and 100\Msun{}.
 Above $\sim$\,100\Msun{}, stars have even higher mass-loss rates which can completely strip a star of its envelope before it can become a red-supergiant.
 Such stars evolve directly towards the naked helium star phase and have much smaller radii.
 Therefore, for stars with initial masses more than 100\Msun{}, the difference between the maximum radius predictions by each simulation reduces to $\lesssim$100\Rsun{}.
-The predictions in this mass range seem to further converge into two groups: PARSEC and MIST represent one group predicting smaller radii compared to the second group which consists of BoOST and BPASS models.
-Since the maximum initial mass of a star in the Geneva set is 120\Msun{}, we cannot comment on the behaviour of their models outside of this range.
+The predictions in this mass range seem to further converge into two main groups: PARSEC and MIST represent one group predicting smaller radii compared to the second group which consists of BoOST and BPASS models.
+The maximum radii in this mass range are predicted by the Geneva models.
+This is due to the difference in the mass loss rates adopted during the naked helium phase of the star, as explained in the next section.